 - Ask for a cabin on the upper deck or towards the front of the ship.

 - When on deck, keep your eyes fixed on the horizon or land.

-You can use medication to control your symptoms, but people who travel often may want to learn to control, and prevent, symptoms.
+You can use medication to control your symptoms.
+If you travel often, you may want to learn to control, and prevent symptoms.
 Mind-body practices, such as cognitive-behavioral therapy and biofeedback, may help.
 Other alternatives include:

 Medications for motion sickness may cause drowsiness.
 Pilots, ship crew members, or anyone operating heavy equipment or driving a car should not take them.
 These medications may help:

-- Scopolamine (Transderm Scop): most commonly prescribed medication for motion sickness.
+- Scopolamine (Transderm Scop).
+Most commonly prescribed medication for motion sickness.
 You have to take it before symptoms start.
 It comes in patch form to put behind your ear 6 to 8 hours before travel.
 If the patch is left in place, effects last up to 3 days.
 Side effects may include dry mouth, drowsiness, blurred vision, and disorientation.

-- Promethazine (Phenergan): take 2 hours before travel.
-The effects last 6 to 8 hours.
+- Promethazine (Phenergan).
+Administered 2 hours before travel.
+The effects last 6 to 12 hours.
 Side effects include drowsiness and dry mouth.

 - Cyclizine (Marezine).
 Works best when taken at least 30 minutes before travel.
 It is not recommended for children younger than 6, and side effects are similar to scopolamine.

 Nutrition and Dietary Supplements

 A comprehensive treatment plan to treat motion sickness may include a range of complementary and alternative therapies.
 Ask your team of health care providers about the best ways to incorporate these therapies into your overall treatment plan.
 Always tell your provider about the herbs and supplements you are using or considering using.